 The in-term evaluation shall have in general a total weight of 60 per cent.

 There will be end-term examination in the courses offered during the term.
 The end-term examination may be based on problem solving questions, analytical questions, and case studies or any other formats as demanded by a course.

 The end-term examinations of the courses offered in the first and the final trimesters are conducted by the Office of the Controller of Examinations.
 Evaluation of the Internship Project, graduate seminar, term papers, practicum, and Graduate research Project are done by the faculty of the college.
 Final grades will consist of 60% from internal evaluation and 40% from the end-term examination.

 Students are required to take evaluation immediately after the completion of each module.
-The concerned college/institute must submit marks secured by the students in each course to the COE within three weeks from the completion of the examination and test.
+The concerned college/institute must submit marks secured by the students in each course to the OCE within three weeks from the completion of the examination and test.

 In each course, the academic performance of a student will be evaluated on a 4-point scale as follows:

 A student’s overall academic performance will be evaluated through Cumulative Grade Point Average (CGPA).
 In order to graduate a student is required to maintain at least a 3.0 Cumulative Grade Point Average.

-Applicants are tested for their aptitude to study management through a written Admission Test.
+Applicants are tested for their aptitude to study management through a written Admission Test that is the PUMAT.
 The test is designed to assess the applicants’ ability in verbal and quantitative reasoning, data interpretation and proficiency in English language.
 Candidates are required to pass the PUMAT to be eligible for further admission process.

-Approximately in a week time, after the evaluations, candidates are notified by phone/email as to three potential outcomes:
+Evaluation results are generally communicated within a week after the evaluations.
+Applicants are notified by phone/email as to three potential outcomes: